With the Big Data Tools plugin, you can monitor your Hadoop YARN metrics.

 Once you fill in the settings, click Test connection to ensure that all configuration parameters are correct.
 Then click OK.

 At any time, you can open the connection settings in one of the following ways:

-Click on the Hadoop monitoring tool window toolbar.
+Click on the Hadoop YARN tool window toolbar.

-Once you have established a connection to the Hadoop server, the Hadoop monitoring tool window appears.
+Once you have established a connection to the Hadoop server, the Hadoop YARN tool window appears.
 It consists of the several areas to monitor data for:

 The detailed information about the cluster metrics and resources powered by the Resource Manager.

 Presents information about the nodes responsible for tasks execution.

 Provides the detailed information about the selected data node, including node resource allocation.